Shringe/dotfiles/README.md

 ## dotfiles.py script
 You are free to fork/copy my dotfiles.py script, use my current configuration of dotfiles.py as an example usage.

+If you make a public dotfiles repository with my dotfiles.py script, crediting and linking my github profile would be appreciated.